pplemover/suitee/README.md

 ## Welcome to SUITEE.
-a WEB-based personal digital dashboard
+a WEB-based personal digital dashboard, made with Django.
 <br>

 ### Introduction